 - Concierge-style service with your own dedicated agent

 Are you looking for healthcare and want a health insurance company that offers Medicare?
 Finding the right health insurance policy can be difficult, but Benzinga has made it easier by offering this CoverRight Medicare review.
 CoverRight takes the confusion out of enrolling in a health insurance plan that works with Medicare.
 Learn more about CoverRight Medicare and what it has to offer.

 Who’s CoverRight Best Medicare For?

-If you're 64+ and looking for health insurance as well as assistance on choosing the right Medicare plan, CoverRight is a great choice.
-Its direct-to-consumer model and use of technology makes it easy for CoverRight's agent to recommend the best plan.
+If you're 64+ and looking for health insurance as well as assistance in choosing the right Medicare plan, CoverRight is a great choice.
+Its direct-to-consumer model and use of technology make it easy for CoverRight's agent to recommend the best plan.
 And, they're committed to not upselling you on any products you don't need.

 If you already have a plan with Medicare, keep in mind that you can only change Medicare Advantage plans and Part D plans (also known as Prescription Drug Plans or PDPs) at certain times of the year.